 This kind of decay is a phenomenon that happens to a lot of TV shows that go on forever and lose what originally made them great.
 Fans of Supernatural and Criminal Minds will know what I’m talking about.

-The reason why the Original Trilogy is inescapable, and the reason why the franchise seems to forever be chained to how people felt or didn’t feel about those first three movies, is because the Original Trilogy was enough.
+The reason why the Original Movie Trilogy is inescapable, and the reason why the movie franchise seems to forever be chained to how people felt or didn’t feel about those first three movies, is because the Original Trilogy was enough, at least in the movie universe.
 We didn’t really ever need more Star Wars movies.

 The books are one thing.
-The expanded universe of the books and the tv shows are fun asides that are optional and overall unnecessary to knowing and loving that original story.
-I’m sure any kid in the 80s could tell you that the Ewoks cartoon was nothing more than a cash grab designed to get kids to buy the toys (like most 80s cartoons), but it’s not like it was necessary to one’s consumption of the main story.
+I personally love reading the books.
+The expanded universe of the books and the TV shows are cool and fun asides that are optional and overall tangential to knowing and loving that main movie storyline.
+I’m sure any kid in the 80s could tell you that the Ewoks cartoon was a fun way to get kids to buy the toys (like most 80s cartoons), but it’s not like it was necessary to one’s consumption of the main story.
+People still have good memories of a fun show experience without taking the story seriously because in the end it’s not considered part of the main story.

 I think there’s a lot of potential in the universe, of course, and lots of people love this series and would appreciate seeing it go on forever.
 But as a writer, I do wonder what it means to have a story that won’t end.
 What happens to the quality?
 What happens when the original magic is gone?
 What happens when you can’t breathe new life into it?
 What happens when you do bring new life into it and people hate it?
 Potentially, yes, you can bring new stories out forever and ever.
 But is it really necessary?
 Or is there something special about being able to tell the story you want to tell and letting it go, letting it exist as a complete unit for generations to enjoy forever?